-This tour provides a chance to climb the highest peak of four Balkan countries, Kosovo, Montenegro, Albania and North Macedonia in less than a week.
-You will be hiking through some of the most remote parts of Europe enjoying unprecedanted hospitality.
+This tour provides a chance to climb the highest peak of 4 Balkan countries, Kosovo, Montenegro, Albania, and North Macedonia in less than a week.
+You will be hiking through some of the most remote parts of Europe enjoying unprecedented hospitality.
 Though you will climb four countries, it will be only three peaks as Albania and North Macedonia share the same highest peak.

-For this tour you can fly in Prishtina, or Skopje (plus 100 km transfer).
+For this tour, you can fly in Prishtina, or Skopje (plus 100 km transfer).
 But, the tour can be with some changes also from Podgorica, Tirana and Ohrid Airport.
 Please contact us so we plan it for you.
-We will organise this day based on the flight timings.
+We will organize this day based on the flight timings.

 Distance: 18km (11.1 miles)

 After a 1 hrs 30 min transfer the hike will start to climb Kosovo’s highest peak.
 This path will take you to the highest mountain of Kosovo and then through the border into Albania.
 A trail that is included in many Peaks of the Balkans Trail.
 You will go through a border that is almost not patrolled at all.
 However, during the communist regimes in this part of the world, this was the border between Albania and Yugoslavia and one of the most protected borders in the world.
 You will be hiking between two shepherd’s villages in two different countries, however sharing the same culture and language.
 These two valleys have been connected by culture but disconnected by political borders.
 The hike will include two glacial lakes and reaching one of the most isolated corners of Europe: No mobile network, no electricity, and no roads.

 Minimal elevation: 1220m (4002 t)

 Maximal elevation: 1920m (6299ft)